 We offer a range of pathways to GCSE to meet the specific learning needs of our students but to enable them all to be highly successful:

-Pathway 3 – Students who will complete Trilogy science; Humanities and Open subjects including additional support in English and Maths and extended Pastoral Programme.
+Pathway 2 – Students who will complete Trilogy science; Humanities and Open subjects including additional support in English and Maths and extended Pastoral Programme.

-PHSCE periods take place during form time.
-These are known as Character lessons.
+PHSCE periods take place as part of a timetabled lesson known as Character lessons.